daviatorstorm/BibaViewEngine/README.md

 Biba view engine is a new approach of data displaying.
 Its a brand new engine written from scratch.
 It is pretty simple have some similarness with angularjs and/or reactjs so if you familiar with those frameworks it will be easy for you to understand how it works.

+> Currently it is working with netcoreapp1.1, SDK 1.0.3

 ## Docs

 You can look at working [sample](https://github.com/daviatorstorm/BibaViewEngineSample) with router.